vic10us/StreamBallUltimate/README.md

 ## Game Settings and Configuration

-On first launch the application will generate an `global.cfg` file in the _Application.persistentDataPath_ folder.
+On first launch the application will generate a `global.cfg` file in the _Application.persistentDataPath_ folder.

 This is a standard INI file and it is used to configure the different aspects of the game.